jelloir/debian-install-lvm-thin/README.md

 ## Description
 Guide to installing Debian onto and thin-provisioned lvm pool.

+### Create USB Installer
+Download the latest debian-10.X.X-amd64-netinst.iso from https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/ and create a bootable USB in ISO image mode so you can add files to it.

+### Create "thin" folder

+make a directory called "thin" on the root of the USB drive.

 ### Kernel Modules
 Extract the following modules from the latest linux-image referenced at https://packages.debian.org/buster/linux-image-amd64 or you get them from another running Debian system.